MinuraPunchihewa/python-data-structures/queues/README.md

 - Size: return the number of elements in the Queue.
 - IsEmpty: return True if the Queue is empty, False otherwise.

+There are several ways to implement a Queue including:
+- List-based Queue
+- Stack-based Queue
+- Linked List-based (Node-based) Queue

 ## LeetCode Problems